rsocket/rsocket/Protocol.md

 At any time, a Requester, as well as a Responder, may send REQUEST_N frames.

+An implementation MUST only send a single initial REQUEST_CHANNEL frame from the Requester to the Responder.
+And a Responder MUST respond to an initial REQUEST_CHANNEL frame with a REQUEST_N frame.

 A Requester may indicate end of REQUEST_CHANNEL frames by setting the C bit.
 A Requester MUST NOT send any additional REQUEST_CHANNEL frames after sending a frame with the C bit set.